metarex-media/www-metarex-media/content/docs/specifications/introduction.md

 linkTitle:   Introduction
 date:        2024-06-17
 type:        docs
-description: How does metarex.media work under the hood?
+description: How does MetaRex work under the hood?
 ---

-{{< f/message
+{{< fo t = "banner"
-    header = "Metarex Introduction"
+    header = "MetaRex Introduction"
-    description = "Metarex is like a zip file envelope with a timeline... like an electronic FedEx service." src = "/img/dino/mrx-logo-0300.png"
+    description = "MetaRex is like a zip file envelope with a timeline... like an electronic FedEx service." src = "/img/dino/mrx-logo-0300.png"
     class = "ui center aligned olive message"
->}}
+/>}}

 ### Core principals